mad01/node-terminator/README.md

 # k8s-node-terminator
 [![Docker Repository on Quay](https://quay.io/repository/mad01/k8s-node-terminator/status "Docker Repository on Quay")](https://quay.io/repository/mad01/k8s-node-terminator)

-a service to manage the upgrade lifecyckle of k8s nodes
+a service to manage the upgrade lifecyckle of k8s nodes (supports aws)

 the terminator looks for a annotation on the nodes.
 The terminator then based on the allowed concurrent terminations and wait inbetween terminations it will terminate N nodes at one time and track the progress of the nodes until all the nodes in a cluster have been terminated that have that annotation.